ChristianIsaacRoy/UnityStyleGuide/README.md

 ### 7.3 Textures Should Be No Bigger than 8192

 No texture should have a dimension that exceeds 8192 in size, unless you have a very explicit reason to do so.
 Often, using a texture this big is simply just a waste of resources.

-<a name="7.4"></a>
-<a name="textures-group"></a>
-### 7.4 Textures Should Be Grouped Correctly

-Every texture has a Texture Group property used for LODing, and this should be set correctly based on its use.
-For example, all UI textures should belong in the UI texture group.

 ## Contributors